glassbat/glassbat/README.md

 - 👋 Hi, I’m @glassbat / @swore
 - 👀 I’m interested in ...
 Decentralized Finance.
 - 🌱 I’m currently learning ...
-UX and yield optimization
+UX and ...
 - 💞️ I’m looking to collaborate on ... small projects
 - 📫 How to reach me ... @swore Twitter @swore Deso